Germanunkol/CCD-IK-Panda3D/Readme.md

 The Reacher sample shows how to set up a simple IK chain with constraints which reaches for a moving target point:

 ```
-python3 Samples/ReacherSample.py
+python3 reacher_sample.py
 ```

 ### Biped Sample: ###

 ![](BipedSample.gif)

 The Biped sample shows a very basic two-legged walking, where the legs are placed by IK.
 The basic character setup is: The root is a "torso" node.
 To this, a hip node is rigidly attached.
-There are two legs, each is its own IKChain.
+There are two legs, each is its own `IKChain`.
 To let the character walk, the torso node is moved, and everything else moves with it.
 While the torso moves, the legs have target points on the ground.
 The IK makes sure that they stay attached to these points, even when the torso moves.
 Periodically, the legs are moved to a new target to take a step.
 This new target point is always a point projected onto the floor in front of the body.
 How often a step is taken and how far infront of the character the new target position is depends on the movement speed of the character.

 ```
-python3 Samples/BipedSample.py
+python3 biped_sample.py
 ```

 Press + and - to speed the character up or slow it down.
 Note that this is very simplified - in a real example, the time the legs are in the air should increase when running, i.e. the gait should change.